Once and future blogger New York Erratic asked a timely question:

 Probably most toxic: NRA board member Charles Cotton blamed Clementa Pinckney, a victim of the shooting, for his own death and the deaths of the others, because “as a state senator, Pinckney supported tougher gun regulations and opposed a bill that would have allowed people to carry concealed guns in churches.”

 “I have no choice.
 I am not in the position to, alone, go into the ghetto and fight.
-I chose Charleston because it is most historic city in my state, and at one time had the highest ratio of blacks to Whites in the country.
+I chose Charleston because it is the most historic city in my state, and at one time had the highest ratio of blacks to Whites in the country.
 We have no skinheads, no real KKK, no one doing anything but talking on the internet.
 Well someone has to have the bravery to take it to the real world, and I guess that has to be me.”

 The resistance to acknowledging that this is racism – hey, Roof has at least one black friend! – is, I suspect, because it is difficult to acknowledge that racism still exists in the “post-racial” United States, especially in one so young, 21.
-Many had comforted to think the old segregationists would eventually die off, and that equality would be achieved.
+Many had comforted themselves to think the old segregationists would eventually die off, and that equality would be achieved.
 Frankly, I never quite believed that, though I don’t know if that was a function of cynicism or realism.

 Speaking of that Confederate flag, I’ve listened, REALLY listened to the argument that the flag symbolizes “Southern heritage” and “tradition,” and I even believe that some of the people spouting this really mean it.
 But whose heritage?
 It does not, and will never, represent black Americans.
 It is a reminder of an oppressive system designed to maintain wealth by owning human beings.
 And subsequent to the Civil War, it’s been used as a symbol to incite terror, mostly on black people.